LadybirdBrowser/ladybird/Documentation/Browser/Patterns.md

 Every feature or bug fix added to LibWeb should have a corresponding test in `Tests/LibWeb`.
 The test should be either a Text, Layout or Ref test depending on the feature.

 LibWeb tests can be run in one of two ways.
-The easiest is to use the `serenity.sh` script.
+The easiest is to use the `ladybird.sh` script.
 The LibWeb tests are registered with CMake as a test in `Ladybird/CMakeLists.txt`.
-Using the builtin test filtering, you can run all tests with `Meta/serenity.sh test lagom` or run just the LibWeb tests with `Meta/serenity.sh test lagom LibWeb`.
+Using the builtin test filtering, you can run all tests with `Meta/ladybird.sh test` or run just the LibWeb tests with `Meta/ladybird.sh test LibWeb`.
 The second way is to invoke the headless browser test runner directly.
 See the invocation in `Ladybird/CMakeLists.txt` for the expected command line arguments.